All Episodes

 And so it does a hell of a lot for the economy, except if you buy into this mindset that you're supposed to hate people with money.

-When I wash dishes when I was a bus boy, when I was a waiter, when I was a bartender, when I was a house painter when I painted ships and a shipyard when uh I did general contracting and roofing and framing and re remodeling and reconstruction.
+When I washed dishes, when I was a bus boy, when I was a waiter, when I was a bartender, when I was a house painter, when I painted ships in a shipyard, when I did general contracting and roofing and framing and remodeling and reconstruction, I never got hired one time by a poor person.

-I got hired by people that could afford to pay me because that's all hard back breaking work.
+I got hired by people that could afford to pay me because that's all hard, backbreaking work.

 And I was grateful to make the money so I could pay my rent.

-Um, it's created by hard working Americans.
+It's created by hardworking Americans.

 That is their livelihood, Joe.